-Early Allied victories at Midway and in Guadalcanal led to a leapfrogging, or island hopping, strategy: heavily-fortified Japanese positions were sidestepped in favor of lightly-defended islands that could nevertheless support the advance on the Japanese home islands.
+The liberation of the Philippines would have to wait.
+Allied victories at Midway and in Guadalcanal led to a leapfrogging, or island-hopping, strategy: heavily-fortified Japanese positions were sidestepped in favor of lightly-defended islands that could nevertheless support the advance on the Japanese home islands.

 The Allies deliberately avoided a decisive naval battle, waging submarine warfare instead and depriving the Japanese of critical oil supplies.

-A doomed 1944 invasion of India further weakened the empire, allowing the British under Louis Mountbatten to take back Burma.
+A doomed 1944 invasion of India further weakened the empire, allowing Mountbatten to take back Burma.

 In the Pacific, the Americans seized Saipan in the Northern Marianas and Guam, putting their B-29 bombers within reach of the Japanese homeland.
-The Imperial Japanese Navy lost most of its remaining capital ships in the Battle of Leyte Gulf, which paved the way for Douglas MacArthur to liberate the Philippines.
+The Imperial Japanese Navy lost most of its remaining capital ships in the Battle of Leyte Gulf, which paved the way for MacArthur to return to the Philippines in October 1944.

 The last major engagements of the war were also some of the bloodiest: the battles for Iwo Jima and Okinawa and the Australian-led liberation of Borneo.

 At Okinawa, 94 percent of the 117,000 Japanese troops defending the island fought to the death.
-Kamikaze attacks on Allied ships now became commonplace.
+Kamikaze attacks on Allied ships had become commonplace.
 Almost half of the built-up areas of Japan’s major cities were destroyed in B-29 firebombing raids.
 On March 9-10 alone, some 100,000 Japanese civilians were killed in the Bombing of Tokyo.

 By the summer of 1945, Japan still controlled a vast empire in Asia, stretching from Manchuria in the north to Java in the south.
 Allied troops were within reach of the Japanese home islands, but it was estimated that an invasion — codenamed Operation Downfall — would cost hundreds of thousands, possibly millions, of lives and prolong the war by two years.